I’m going to say this riiiiight up front before the mansplainers and their ilk show up: this hot smoked salmon recipe isn’t one for the purists.

 - Method: pellet grill, smoker

 MIX: Pat the salmon dry and check it over for any leftover pin bones.
-If you find any, remove them using tweezers or needle nosed pliers.
-In a small bowl, mix together the salt, coconut or maple sugar, lemon zest and black pepper, if using.
+If you find any, remove them using fish bone tweezers.
+In a small bowl, mix together the salt, coconut sugar or maple sugar, lemon zest and black pepper, if using.
 Add the vodka and use your fingers to crumble the cure mixture into a damp sand texture.

 CURE: Spread the cure mixture evenly across the surface of the salmon, making sure it is completely coated.
 Cut a piece of plastic wrap large enough to completely wrap the salmon fillet up tightly.
 Lay the plastic on top of the salmon and cure mixture, then carefully flip the salmon over so that the plastic is on the bottom and the fillet is now skin side up.
 Tightly wrap the salmon all around with the plastic wrap.
 Place the wrapped salmon on a plate or rimmed baking sheet and refrigerate for 2 hours.